mikeAdamss/gtk/README.md

 # gtk

-gtk (good to know) is a simple serverless function http controller.
+gtk (good to know) is a simple http request-response controller intended to allow the convenient control of large numbers (or rarely used) rest based severless functions (though it'll work with any restful GET endpoints).

-It's a go wrapper around an user controlled inventory of aws lambda and google cloud functions.
-The bit that's "good to know" is whether the function succeeded and what was returned.
+It's a go wrapper around an user controlled inventory of endpoints and their identfiers.
+The parts that're "good to know" is what functions are availible to you, whether a called function succeeded and what was returned in the response.

 ## How it works

-The functions are defined via a user controlled inventory.
+The endpoints are defined via a user controlled inventory.
 Each item in the inventory consists of:

-- a keyword to call the function.
+- a keyword to call the endpoint.
 - a description of what it does and what it returns.
 - its url.

 and ..optionally
 - any headers that need to be added to the request, either hard coded or from an environmental variable (note - not implemented yet)
-- the chosen parser (if any), to handle the response body returned from the function.
+- the chosen parser (if any), to handle the response body returned.

 ## Installation and Setup